 Can I still apply for financial aid?

-If you plan to apply for financial aid, the Regular Decision financial aid deadline is February 15, 2022.
+If you plan to apply for financial aid, the Regular Decision financial aid deadline is February 15, 2023.
+Please review How to Apply from Financial Aid & Educational Financing for instructions.
 Our admissions process is need-blind for US citizens, eligible noncitizens and undocumented students.
 Regular Decision candidates are eligible for generous financial aid.
 We will meet 100% of the demonstrated financial need for all students admitted as first-years, regardless of citizenship.
 Use our cost estimator tools to see how much financial aid you may be eligible to receive.

 How do I request a fee waiver?

 If paying the application fee is a significant financial burden for your family, we encourage you to request an automatic fee waiver through your admission application.
 Requesting a fee waiver will not disadvantage an applicant in any way.
 You may also determine your fee waiver eligibility today using this form.

 May I submit a resume as part of my application?

 We encourage you to convey the breadth and depth of your extra-curricular pursuits within the Activities section of your admission application, including the full name of each organization in which you participate and, if appropriate, a brief description of your involvement.
 Candidates should review the Supplementary Materials page for more information on how to submit any supplementary credentials.